BaraaAJameha/My-Pharmacy-App/README.md

 - Access emergency contact information quickly.
 - Enable direct communication for prescription refills or medical advice.

-### Search
+### Smart Search (Camera or Manual)
-- Search functionality to quickly find medicines relevant to coursework.
-- Detailed information on drug usage, side effects, and interactions.
+- Search for medicines by manually entering their name or scanning labels using the camera.
+- Quickly identify medicines with accurate text recognition from packaging or prescriptions.
+- Save time and reduce errors with an intuitive search experience.

 ### Medical History
 - View and maintain a comprehensive record of past medical events and treatments.